sampsyo/home/_drafts/gator.md

 You can't represent those in a 3&times;3 matrix, so what can we do?

 The usual way is to use [homogeneous coordinates][hom].
-Where ordinary Cartesian coordinates represent a point in 3-space with a GLSL `vec3`, homogeneous coordinates use a `vec4`.
+Where ordinary Cartesian coordinates represent a point in 3-space using a GLSL `vec3`, homogeneous coordinates use a `vec4`.
 The extra coordinate is a scaling factor, so the 4-tuple $[x, y, z, w]$ represents the point at $[x/w, y/w, z/w]$.
-Transformation matrices also become `mat4`s that can represent the full range of affine transformations in 3-dimensional space.
+Transformation matrices are `mat4`s that can represent the full range of affine transformations in 3-dimensional space.

 In our example (and in any typical renderer setup), `vPosition` and `vNormal` come to us in Cartesian coordinates (i.e., GLSL `vec3`s)